 We mentioned above that there’s a surprise inclusion on this list of Italian restaurants in Sydney that could possibly compete with 10 William Street for the title of “Sydney’s best Tiramisu”.
 It’s Parlour Cucina.

 Formerly Parlour Lane Roasters, this casual café located on the street-level of personality-led design hotel QT Sydney, is a big, unexpected, shoo-in for some of the best Italian in the CBD.
-It’s not only the tiramisu, based on a family recipe from Perth-based chef Nic Wood, that stuns here.
+It’s not only the tiramisu, based on a family recipe from former Executive Chef Nic Wood, that stuns here.

-The few pasta dishes, antipasti like pickled octopus and ortiz anchovies with garlic butter on sourdough, and excellent wine selection is reason enough to claim this café as one of most underrated Italian kitchens in Sydney, helmed beautifully by Chef Harry Tagg who also handles Gowings Bar & Grill upstairs.
+The few pasta dishes, antipasti like pickled octopus and ortiz anchovies with garlic butter on sourdough, and excellent wine selection is reason enough to claim this café as one of most underrated Italian kitchens in Sydney, helmed beautifully by the kitchen team that is now led by Chef Sean Connolly.

-Plus, they do a separate breakfast menu, so you can grab a meal at any time of the day.
+Plus, they do a separate a la carte breakfast menu, so you can grab a meal at any time of the day, whether you’re actually staying at the QT Sydney as a hotel guest or just popping by.

 Contact: (02) 8262 0000